daniloefl/circuitSim/README.md

 It can use the backward Euler or the GEAR 2nd order methods for integration.
 It implements non-linear elements using the Newton-Raphson approximation.

+It has a Web interface, which requires Django, a Python interface and a text-mode standalone interface.

 The linear elements it implements are:
   * resistor;
   * capacitor;